vespa-engine/blog/_posts/2021-11-11-result-diversification-with-vespa.md

   get
 exposed to the grouping framework.
 The total result hit count of the query is equal to the number of hits exposed to grouping.
-- The total number of unique values the field can take.
+- The total number of unique values in the field.
 - Ordering groups - using ordering expressions involving aggregates like count() or sum() is more resource-intensive than using the default max relevance order.
 - Finally, the number of nodes involved in the query.